 How much compensation for PTSD after a car accident that a person may be able to recover will depend on several factors.
 Courts will consider whether the injured person is owed: (1) unpaid, overdue No-Fault benefits; (2) pain and suffering damages from the at-fault driver; and (3) other economic damages.

 To learn more about how much compensation your case may be worth, please check our settlement calculator.

 What are the symptoms?

 If you are experiencing any of the following symptoms for PTSD after a car accident, then you should seek medical attention for an examination and to determine whether you should begin treatment:

-- Flashbacks to or reliving the car accident
+- Flashbacks to or reliving the automobile crash

-- Trying to avoid thinking or talking about the car accident
+- Trying to avoid thinking or talking about the automobile crash

-- Avoiding driving or riding in a car
+- Avoiding driving or riding in a vehicle

 - Feeling emotionally numb.